 Funding a Trust to Avoid Guardianship or Conservatorship

-A revocable trust allows you to name someone to manage your affairs
+This trust lets you name someone to manage your affairs

 Establishing and funding a revocable living trust is a simple way to avoid a court-supervised conservatorship if you should become mentally incapacitated.
-You can nominate someone yourself to take care of your personal affairs later rather than rely on a court to select someone you might not prefer to serve.
+You can nominate someone now to take care of your personal affairs later, rather than rely on a court to select someone you might not want to act on your behalf.

 What Is a Conservator?